Bash-it/bash-it/README.md

 [![Build Status](https://travis-ci.org/Bash-it/bash-it.svg?branch=master)](https://travis-ci.org/Bash-it/bash-it) [![Join the chat at https://gitter.im/Bash-it/bash-it](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Bash-it/bash-it?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 **Bash-it** is a collection of community Bash commands and scripts for Bash 3.2+.
 (And a shameless ripoff of [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) :smiley:)

 Includes autocompletion, themes, aliases, custom functions, a few stolen pieces from Steve Losh, and more.

 Bash-it provides a solid framework for using, developing and maintaining shell scripts and custom commands for your daily work.
 If you're using the _Bourne Again Shell_ (Bash) on a regular basis and have been looking for an easy way on how to keep all of these nice little scripts and aliases under control, then Bash-it is for you!
 Stop polluting your `~/bin` directory and your `.bashrc` file, fork/clone Bash-it and start hacking away.

 ## Contributing

 Please take a look at the [Contribution Guidelines](CONTRIBUTING.md) before reporting a bug or providing a new feature.

 The [Development Guidelines](DEVELOPMENT.md) have more information on some of the internal workings of Bash-it, please feel free to read through this page if you're interested in how Bash-it loads its components.

 ## Install

-1. Check out a clone of this repo to a location of your choice, such as: `git clone --depth=1 https://github.com/Bash-it/bash-it.git ~/.bash_it`
+1. Check out a clone of this repo to a location of your choice, such as:
+   `git clone --depth=1 https://github.com/Bash-it/bash-it.git ~/.bash_it`
 2. Run `~/.bash_it/install.sh` (it automatically backs up your `~/.bash_profile` or `~/.bashrc`, depending on your OS)
 3. Edit your modified config (`~/.bash_profile` or `~/.bashrc`) file in order to customize Bash-it.
 4. Check out available aliases, completions and plugins and enable the ones you want to use (see the next section for more details).

-**INSTALL OPTIONS:**
+### INSTALL OPTIONS

 The install script can take the following options:

 * `--interactive`: Asks the user which aliases, completions and plugins to enable.
 * `--silent`: Ask nothing and install using default settings.
 * `--no-modify-config`: Do not modify the existing config file (`~/.bash_profile` or `~/.bashrc`).

 When run without the `--interactive` switch, Bash-it only enables a sane default set of functionality to keep your shell clean and to avoid issues with missing dependencies.
 Feel free to enable the tools you want to use after the installation.

 When you run without the `--no-modify-config` switch, the Bash-it installer automatically modifies/replaces your existing config file.
 Use the `--no-modify-config` switch to avoid unwanted modifications, e.g. if your Bash config file already contains the code that loads Bash-it.

-**NOTE**: Keep in mind how Bash load its configuration files, `.bash_profile` for login shells (and in Mac OS X in terminal emulators like [Terminal.app](http://www.apple.com/osx/apps/) or [iTerm2](https://www.iterm2.com/)) and `.bashrc` for interactive shells (default mode in most of the GNU/Linux terminal emulators), to ensure that Bash-it is loaded correctly.
-A good "practice" is sourcing `.bashrc` into `.bash_profile` to keep things working in all the scenarios, to achieve this, you can add this snippet in your `.bash_profile`:
+**NOTE**: Keep in mind how Bash load its configuration files, `.bash_profile` for login shells (and in Mac OS X in terminal emulators like [Terminal.app](http://www.apple.com/osx/apps/) or
+[iTerm2](https://www.iterm2.com/)) and `.bashrc` for interactive shells (default mode in most of the GNU/Linux terminal emulators), to ensure that Bash-it is loaded correctly.
+A good "practice" is sourcing `.bashrc` into `.bash_profile` to keep things working in all the scenarios.
+To achieve this, you can add this snippet in your `.bash_profile`:

 ```
 if [ -f ~/.bashrc ]; then